 The happiest and only good memory was when I was about 4 years old.
-I remember living in Texas and being at my grandmothers house.
-She bought me this beautiful dress that every little Mexican girl wanted.
-I ran around in it, showing it off to everyone, skipping and dancing around in circles.
+Living in Texas and being at my grandma’s house.
+She bought me this beautiful dress that every little Mexican girl wants.
+I ran around in it, showing it off to everyone.
+Skipping and dancing around in circles.